axololly/chess/doc/move gen [sliding pieces].md

 # Move Generation [Sliding Pieces]

+This section will cover generating moves for the following pieces uisng a technique called magic bitboards:
+- Bishops
+- Rooks
+- Queens

+## Introduction

 Sliding pieces can move in any number of squares along the board, and but their moves are halted if "blockers" are in the way.
 This is for rooks, bishops and queens.

 Take this board occupancy as an example.
 This is a bitmask of all the pieces on the board.